ory/k8s/README.md

 **NOTE**

-> All charts present in this repository require Kuberentes 1.18+.
+> All charts present in this repository require Kubernetes 1.18+.
 Please refer
 > to releases [0.18.0](https://github.com/ory/k8s/releases/tag/v0.18.0) and
 > older for versions supporting older releases of Kubernetes.